 Introduce yourself to your classmates in the Introductions channel in Teams.
 In your post, please address the following topics or anything about yourself that you would like to share with the class so that we can get to know you better.

 - What degree and concentration are you pursuing?

 - When do you anticipate completing your degree?

 - Hobbies and interests?

-Post your Introduction in the appropriate channel in our Teams workspace no later than 48 hours before our course launches.
+Post your Introduction in the appropriate channel in our Teams workspace as required in ShannonWeb.

 Complete this deliverable by posting to the Learning Contract channel in our Teams workspace.

-Post your agreement to the terms of the Learning Contract in the appropriate channel in our Teams workspace no later than 48 hours before our course launches.
+Please post your agreement to the terms of the Learning Contract in the appropriate channel in our Teams workspace as required in ShannonWeb.

-You will work with a variety of different file types while working in our course.
+You will work with various file types while working in our course.
 Please test the files below to view a sample video (with sound) and open a .PDF file.